BorooBoss/2024_PROG2_MNIST_Neural_Network/README.md

 5. Index listing of the largest element in the array (Findmax).
 6. Listing the loaded image of the digit.
 7. Listing the classification result of the loaded digit image.

-More on how to setup gcc and on how to get results from individual categories in the `task.pdf`
+More on how to setup gcc and on how to get results from individual categories in the `task.pdf`.
 There is also bonus Python script I used for generating text files from digits I draw.
 If you decide to use your own digits, you have to realize the neural network was not trained on them so the results might not be perfect.

 **Z2 2023/24**